Home » Repurposed Furniture » Make Your Own Standing Laptop Table for $20

 Make Your Own Standing Laptop Table for $20

-Sometimes I get a brainstorm about a repurposed furniture project, I search for something like it on google or pinterest to see what’s out there.
-As in today’s project, a fold up standing laptop table, I found nothing.
-There were lots of options for folding desks for computers—but I wanted a tall table that would allow me to stand up to do work on my laptop.
+Sometimes I get a brainstorm about a repurposed furniture project, and I search for something like it on Google or Pinterest to see what’s out there.
+As in today’s project, a fold-up standing laptop table, I found nothing.
+There were many options for folding desks for computers, but I wanted a tall table that would allow me to stand up and work on my laptop.
 That seemed easy, but you see, I want it to fold up when it’s not in use because when I use it, I’ll be in the living room.
 Then it hit me!
-A t.v. tray table is the perfect table top for a laptop.
+A tray table is the perfect table top for a laptop.
 I just needed it to be taller!

-I am about 5’4” tall.
-While standing, I measured to my elbow and chose to make my legs 42” long.
+I am approximately 5’4” tall.
+While standing, I measured from my elbow to my knee and chose to make my table legs 42” long.
 My standing laptop table is about 38.5 inches tall.
 You may have to make adjustments depending on your height.

 Materials List